rsummers11/MRISegmentator/inference_instructions.md

 #### **Instructions to run MRISegmentator**

 1. Setup a standalone virtual environment, called "nnUnetV2_test".
-Please note that here I use `mamba` to manage virtual environments, which equals to `conda` if you use 'conda'
+Please note that here it uses `mamba` to manage virtual environments, which equals to `conda` if you use 'conda'

     <font size="2"> `mamba create -n nnUnetV2_test python=3.9` </font>